-Governance structure in Southwest Mau, Kenya
+CASE 13 Governance structure in Southwest Mau, Kenya

 The governance structure in the ISLA Kenya Mau Forest initiative consists of a Trust, a Board, a Secretariat, and three technical working groups (Figure 14).
 The Trust, which was registered as a Charitable Trust in 2016, is composed of five trustees, who provide oversight of the Board, raise and allocate funds, and are legally accountable for the initiative.
 The Board, in consultation with the Secretariat, defines the program strategy and process.
-Members of the interim Board include the county governments of Kericho, Bomet, and Nakuru, several national government institutions (Kenya Forest Service, Water Resource Management Authority, and Kenya Water Towers Agency), private sector companies (Kenya Tea Development Agency, Unilever Kenya, James Finlay Kenya, KENGEN and the Timber Manufacturers Association), and civil society and research organizations (East Africa Wildlife Society, Kenya Forest Working Group, Rhino Ark, Community Forest Users Associations.
-Water Resource the Associations, and Center International Forestry Research).
+Members of the interim Board include the county governments of Kericho, Bomet, and Nakuru, several national government institutions (Kenva Forest Service, Water Resource Management Authority, and Kenya Water Towers Agency), private sector companies (Kenya Tea Development Authority, Unilever Tea Kenya, James Finlay Kenya, KENGEN and the Timber Manufacturers Association), and civil society and research organizations (East Africa Wildlife Society, Kenva Forest Working Group, Rhino Ark, Community Forest Associations, Water Resource Users Associations, and the Center for International Forestry Research).
 The Dutch Embassy attends as an observer and the ISLA Kenya team chairs the meetings.

-The Secretariat, which is made up of the IDH ISLA Kenya team, is responsible for mobilizing implementation of the ISLA Kenya action plan; contracting with consultants and implementing partners; gathering, collating analyzing information and required development; monitoring program & evaluation; and the administration and coordinating of the program activities and events.
-Three technical working groups have been established based on building blocks: forest conservation; mprovement of water flow access:

-sustainable energy (promoting alternative livelihoods is considered as a cross cutting issue).
+The Secretariat, which is made up of the IDH ISLA Kenya team, is responsible for mobilizing implementation of the ISLA Kenya action plan; contracting with consultants and implementing partners; gathering, collating and analyzing information required to support program development; monitoring & evaluation; and the administration and coordinating of the program activities and events.
+Three technical working groups have been established based on the program building blocks: forest conservation; improvement of water flow and access; and sustainable energy (promoting alternative livelihoods is considered as a cross cutting issue).
 Technical working groups meet to deliberate on technical and implementation issues as needed and report their findings and observations to the Board.
 Activities and interventions are implemented by public, private and civil society organizations.
 While IDH is not an implementing organization, it does provide cofunding for interventions (up to 50%), as well as technical backstopping and a network for sharing knowledge.